dPenedo/martzianos/README.md

 ## Usage

-Open a terminal and go to the directory called 'Martzianos' which contains all project files.
+Open a terminal and navigate to the directory called 'Martzianos' which contains all project files.

 Enter this command to run the application:
 ```
 python3 main.py